Chart Color Schemes

 Braddon features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Braddon, as per the latest Census evaluation, 4.9% of dwellings were houses while 95.1% consisted of other types such as semi-detached units and apartments.
-This contrasts with the Australian Capital Territory's dwelling structure which was 63.3% houses and 36.7% other dwellings.
-Home ownership in Braddon stood at 11.5%, with mortgaged dwellings at 27.3% and rented ones at 61.2%.
-The median monthly mortgage repayment in the area was $1,803 compared to the Australian Capital Territory average of $2,080.
-Meanwhile, the median weekly rent figure for Braddon was $495, higher than the national average of $375 but lower than the Australian Capital Territory's $450.
-Nationally, Braddon's mortgage repayments were below the Australian average of $1,863.
+In Braddon, as per the latest Census evaluation, houses constituted 4.9% while other dwellings (semi-detached, apartments, 'other') made up 95.1%.
+In contrast, Australian Capital Territory had 63.3% houses and 36.7% other dwellings.
+Home ownership in Braddon was at 11.5%, with mortgaged dwellings at 27.3% and rented ones at 61.2%.
+The median monthly mortgage repayment stood at $1,803, lower than the Australian Capital Territory average of $2,080.
+Median weekly rent in Braddon was recorded as $495, higher than the Australian Capital Territory figure of $450.
+Nationally, Braddon's mortgage repayments were below the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing